Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-Although the $N$th relaxation $E_N$ is guaranteed to give the ground state energy $E$, the advantage of using a hierarchy is that $E_t$ can already be sharp for much smaller values of $t$.
+Although the $N$th relaxation $E_N$ is guaranteed to give the ground state energy $E$, the advantage of using a hierarchy is that $E_t$ can be sharp for much smaller values of $t$.
 For example, Yudin's bound, which is essentially equal to the symmetry reduced version of $E_1^*$, is sharp for the Thomson problem for $N=2,3,4,6,12$.
-It would be very interesting if this pattern continues; that is, if $E_2$ would be sharp for several new values of $N$.
-The $3$-point bound is conjectured \cite{CohnWoo2011} to be sharp for $N=8$, and since $E_2$ is a $4$-point bound it should also be sharp for $N=8$.
-As a first step into investigating whether $E_2$ is sharp for new values of $N$ -- and to demonstrate that it is possible to compute the second step of our hierarchy -- we compute $E_{2,6,6}^*$ numerically (with high precision) for the five particle case of the Thomson problem.
-The optimal value given by the semidefinite programming solver, consisting of $28$ decimal digits, coincides with the first $28$ decimal digits of the energy of the configuration consisting of the vertices of the triangular bipiramid, which is a strong indication that the bound is sharp.
+It would be very interesting if this pattern continues, and if $E_2$ would be sharp for several new values of $N$.
+In \cite{CohnWoo2011} the $3$-point bound is conjectured to be sharp for $N=8$, and since $E_2$ is a $4$-point it is also expected to be sharp for $N=8$.

+As a first step into investigating whether $E_2$ is sharp for new values of $N$ --- and to demonstrate that it is possible to compute the second step of our hierarchy --- we compute $E_{2,6,6}^*$ numerically (with high precision) for the $5$ particle case of the Thomson problem.
+The optimal value output of the high precision semidefinite programming solver consists of $28$ decimal digits, and we verify that these coincide with the first $28$ digits of the energy of the configuration given by the vertices of the triangular bipiramid.
+This is a strong indication that the bound is sharp.
 That is, the inequalities in

-are attained.
-This is the first time a $4$-point bound has been computed for a continuous problem.
+are all attained.
+This is the first time a $4$-point bound has been computed for a problem in discrete geometry.